 Staying physical active helps Tennessee seniors battle a whole set of chronic conditions, including arthritis, diabetes, osteoporosis, obesity and depression.
 It doesn’t take much effort to incorporate exercise into daily routines.

 Walking around the shops of College Square Mall or exploring the trail and butterfly garden at Dr. Martin Luther King, Jr., Park.
-It can even be the hallways at Regency Morristown as you go about your day saying hello to friends.
+It can even be the hallways at Regency Retirement Village of Morristown as you go about your day saying hello to friends.
 The point is to keep moving and take stairs instead of elevators or escalators.
 Walking burns calories, builds muscle and strengthens bones.

 Swimming in a pool.
 This is great aerobic exercise, not to mention a lot of fun!
 If you never learned to swim, it’s never too late to take lessons.